 State law requires a mitigation plan be developed and approved to ensure there is no net loss of wetland functions for wetlands and wetland buffers.
-A facility would require an approved wetland mitigation plan before permits are issued.
+A project would require an approved wetland mitigation plan before permits are issued.

-Through compliance with laws and permits and with implementation of actions that could avoid and reduce impacts, construction activities of small to medium utility-scale solar energy facilities would result in less than significant impacts to wetlands.
+Through compliance with laws and permits and with the implementation of measures to avoid and reduce impacts, construction and decommissioning activities would result in less than significant impacts to wetlands.